 No real visit to Rome can go without the ritual of tossing of a coin into the Trevi Fountain.
 After all, who would be willing to gamble with their chances of revisiting the Eternal City?

-According to tradition, once you are in front of the 300-year-old fountain, you should turn around and toss a coin over your shoulder and into the water.
-While you are doing that, don t forget to make a wish – in this case it can only be to return to Rome.
+According to the tradition, once you are in front of the 300-year-old fountain, you should turn around and toss a coin over your shoulder and into the water.
+While you are doing that, don’t forget to make a wish – in this case, it can only be to return to Rome. (for more places to visit if you want your wishes to come true, read here)

 The rest was left up to the revival of tourism, after World War II, as well as the idea of la dolce vita, which inspired thousands to flock to Rome.

-So what does happen to the coins tossed into the fountain?
+So what happens to the coins tossed into the fountain?

 The coins from the Trevi Fountain are being collected on a regular basis and given to the charitable organization Caritas Diocesana di Roma, which caters to the needs of the homeless in Rome.